scikit-nano/scikit-nano/doc/source/tutorial/index.rst

 .. sectionauthor:: Andrew Merrill <androomerrill@gmail.com>

 The current state of the tutorial leaves much to be desired.
-You'll find decent examples to help get you started on the module doc pages.
+For now, please see the module doc pages for examples to help get you started.

 .. toctree::
    :maxdepth: 1

    nanogen.rst
-   examples.rst